SPIP

 This warning is particularly relevant on mutualised hosts.

-The configuration panel “Empty the cache” in the private area will display the size of the image cache and give you the opportunity to clear it.
+The configuration panel “Empty the cache” in the private area will display the size of the image cache used by SPIP and give you the opportunity to clear it.

 Transparency

-Therefore, you should ensure that the GD2 conversion method is selected in the configuration of your site.
+With this in mind, you should probably consider selecting GD2 as the image conversion method in the configuration page of your site.

 The original image

-Here is, for example, an image that we want to process:
+Here is an example image that we might want to process:

 Scaling an image

-The old filter reduire_image has been renamed image_reduire, to follow the naming convention of all the graphical filters.
-However, the old naming will still work.
+The old filter reduire_image has been renamed image_reduire, to follow the naming convention of all the other graphical filters.
+Nonetheless, the old function name has been retained for backwards compatibility and will still work just the same.

 Another filter has been introduced to complete the scaling functions: image_reduire_par allows to scale an image according to a factor (scale by).
-While reduire_image reduces the image to a set dimention, the filter image_reduire_par will reduce it proportionally to its original size.
+While reduire_image reduces the image to predetermined dimensions, the filter image_reduire_par will reduce it proportionally compared to its original size.

 For example:

-reduces the typographical image by a factor of 2 (the image is twice smaller).
+reduces the typographical image by a factor of 2 (the image is half the size overall).

 Removing transparency and forcing the image format